MapperKeeper/jekyll-now/_posts/2017-4-30-MapperKeeper-Tutorial.md

 ## Step 9: Time to Write a Story

 With MapperKeeper, you can write a story that describes your map.
 The story editor offers tools much like you would expect in a text editor.
-Within the text editor, you can even create links that reference the features on the map.
+Within the story editor, you can even create links that reference the features on the map.
 By typing **@**, a dropdown will appear that let you choose locations on the map by their title.

 Write a story about your map, making sure to mention the locations on the map.